 This case involved an alleged violation of s.
 481(2) of the Act.
-Specifically, that the Agent failed or refused to provide information requested by the Minister, through the AIC, by way of a formal demand for information (the "Demand").
-In so doing, it is alleged that the Agent subsequently violated s.
+Specifically, that the Agency, through the DR, failed or refused to provide information requested by the Minister, through the AIC, by way of a formal demand for information (the "Demand").
+In so doing, it is alleged that the Agency subsequently violated s.
 480(1)(b) of the Act.